z4hyoung/ViewRecorder/README.md

 # ViewRecorder
-A small tool let you record any view which is able to be captured.
+A small tool let you record any view which is able to be captured(`SurfaceView` is excluded).

 The class is very easy to use, since it extends `MediaRecord` with only one extra API to set or switch recorded view.